MeLikeyCode/matrix_playground/README.md

 # Building an Installer
 - need the dependencies noted above as well as `pyinstaller` installed
-- run `create_installer.py` to create a standalone installer that you can distribute (this script uses pyinstaller first to create a standalone folder, then makes an installer from that folder)
+- run `create_installer.py` to create a standalone installer that you can distribute (this script uses pyinstaller first to create a standalone folder, then makes an installer from that folder).
+The installer is called `install_matrix_playground.exe` and is place at the root of the project folder.

 # Acknowledgements
-Thanks to python, jedi (python smart autocomplete library), vscode, and anaconda for making developing this easy.
+Thanks to python, jedi (python smart autocomplete library), NSIS, vscode, and anaconda for making developing this easy.